 In a primary research article, you will typically see many of the following elements clearly presented:

-The presence of these components indicate that the author is presenting new data and ideas.
+The presence of some or all of these components indicate that the author is presenting new data and ideas.